rduenasf/birding/docs/birds/colsun2.md

 scientific_name: "Hedydipna collaris"
 order: "Passeriformes"
 family: "Nectariniidae (Sunbirds and Spiderhunters)"
 description: "Hedydipna collaris is a species of bird in the Nectariniidae (Sunbirds and Spiderhunters) family.
-It has been observed 1 times."
+It has been observed 1 times.
+It has been photographed."
 species_group: "Sunbirds and Spiderhunters"
 species_code: "colsun2"

 sidebar_position: 140
-sidebar_class_name: " "
+sidebar_class_name: "has-photo "
 tags:
   - Passeriformes
   - Nectariniidae (Sunbirds and Spiderhunters)
   - Sunbirds and Spiderhunters
-  - Needs Photo
+  - Has Photo
   - Needs Audio
 ---